 - Studies of DNA repair genes involved in repairing base damage that occurs from oxidative and alkylation events in normal and tumor cells.

-- Studies relating to DNA damage and repair of neuronal cells resulting in neuropathies; cognitive dysfunction ("chemobrain") and peripheral neuropathy.
+- Studies relating to DNA damage and repair of neuronal cells resulting in chemotherapy induced peripheral neuropathy (CIPN); peripheral neuropathy and cognitive dysfunction ("chemobrain")

 - Redox signaling in mammalian cells.